Repositories in a Cloud Project

 In the above diagram, the Umbraco Git repository contains the source code of a class library CS project.

-With this setup, once you commit your code in the Umbraco Cloud Git repository, your C# source code is built by Umbraco Cloud and then deployed to the wwwroot folder.
+Once you commit your code in the Umbraco Cloud Git repository, your C# source code is built and then deployed to the wwwroot folder.

 Disadvantages of using an Umbraco Cloud Project repository as a source code repository